-We are introducing our first Linux VPN client tool created by ProtonVPN team!
+We are introducing our first Linux VPN command line tool created by ProtonVPN team!

 This is a step-by-step guide for installing Linux VPN client tool used on Ubuntu 16.04 LTS.